The Haas and Thieken Family was researched and written by the late Leroy E. Haas

 (Sept.
 24, 1843, to April 11, 1903)

 Fredericka Thieken Haas is my Great-grandmother and Peter’s spouse.
-She first appeared in the US census of 1860 in Porter Township, Scioto County, Ohio on July 15, along with her father Frederick, her stepmother Gertrude Renghen Thieken, two half-sisters, and one half-brother.
-This and other official records indicate that she was born Sept.19, 1843, at Molbergen, Oldenburg, Germany of Frederick and Anna Maria Schwitzner Thieken.
+She first appeared in the 1860 US census in Porter Township, Scioto County, Ohio, on July 15, along with her father Frederick, her stepmother Gertrude Renghen Thieken, two half-sisters, and one half-brother.
+This and other official records indicate that she was born Sept.19, 1843, at Molbergen, Oldenburg, Germany, to Frederick and Anna Maria Schwitzner Thieken.

 She was one of four children born into this marriage.
 Her mother died when Fredericka was six years old.
-She came to the US with her father, stepmother, brother Frederick Anton and sister Elizabeth.
-They lived in Pittsburgh, PA with her father’s brother Michael and his family for about two years.
-There, Fred and Gertrude had two children, Margaret and Marie (Mary).
+She came to the US with her father, stepmother, brother Frederick Anton, and sister Elizabeth.
+They lived in Pittsburgh, PA, with her father’s brother Michael and his family for about two years.
+Fred and Gertrude had two children, Margaret and Marie (Mary).
 Margaret died in Pittsburgh at the age of 18 months.

-Sometime during 1854 Fred, Gertrude, Fredericka, and Mary moved to Scioto County, (Wheelersburg) Ohio leaving behind Fred Anton (named after father and grandfather) and Maria Elizabeth.
+Sometime during 1854, Fred, Gertrude, Fredericka, and Mary moved to Scioto County (Wheelersburg), Ohio, leaving behind Fred Anton (named after their father and grandfather) and Maria Elizabeth.
 These two never joined their father in Ohio and lived their entire lives in Pittsburgh.

 The ship record follows: